mendix/docs/content/studio-how-to/workflow-how-to-configure.md

 Workflow is a new visual language in Mendix Studios that allows you to build extendable processes.
 It is fully integrated with other visual languages, such as microflow editor and page editor.

 This how-to explains how to build an employee onboarding process using the workflow editor.
+For more information on how to build a similar process in Studio Pro, see [How to Configure a Workflow in Studio Pro for the Employee Onboarding Process](/howto/logic-business-rules/workflow-how-to-configure).

 **This how-to will teach you how to do the following:**